delpikye-v/react-dropdown/README.md

 #### Description

-+ Simple, quick dropdown, (group) component for react.
++ Simple, quick dropdown (group) for react.
-+ Append perfect scrollbar.
++ Append perfect scrollbar. (if need)
-+ Support show top, resize hide, select empty...
++ Support show top, hide, select empty...
-+ Fit size with window if it is over.
++ Fit to window size if exceeding the height beyond the window.
++ Auto change show top or bootom.(if need).
-+ If you want more, please use [react-select](https://github.com/JedWatson/react-select).
++ => If you want more, please use [react-select](https://github.com/JedWatson/react-select).

 ---
 ### Usage